 The Gurugram-based advisor adds further that one must differentiate between an IPO and the business, “The IPO will be successful.
 The market is so hot right now anyone will pick up the shares.
 But the matter remains; that the reason Airbnb and Amazon work better is that when they were growing, they were building businesses that were world-class and then they brought them to India.
 They weren’t trying to be the biggest or the fastest-growing, as OYO is.”

 “It’s the ecosystem that gets you to play the cards you are dealt.
-Ritesh Agarwal (OYO's founder) is a part of the larger VC-driven ‘growth at all costs’ ecosystem,” said Piyush Sharma, a start-up advisor and founder of the Centre of Leadership at IIM Ahmedabad.
+Ritesh Agarwal (OYO's founder) is a part of the larger VC-driven ‘growth at all costs’ ecosystem,” said Piyush Sharma, global CEO, C-suite and start-up advisor.

 Gogia defends OYO, "Such challenges are not unusual when a company “creates a new category (of a tech-led travel agent) as OYO has.”
 Indeed, it took Amazon a long time to become profitable, he said, calling these businesses ‘category creators.’